-PACKING LIST FOR THE 8-DAY GOLFO DULCE SEA KAYAKING TRIP
+PACKING LIST FOR THE 10-DAY GOLFO DULCE SEA KAYAKING TRIP

-This is the packing list for your 8-Day Golfo Dulce Sea Kayaking Trip.
+This is the packing list for your 10-Day Golfo Dulce Sea Kayaking Trip.
 While the list may not be complete, all items are highly recommended or even required.
 We cannot be held responsible for incomplete or missing items on this list.
-For any doubts, questions, or recommendations, please contact us at sales@seakayakingcostarica.com.
+For any doubts, questions, or recommendations, please get in touch with us at sales@seakayakingcostarica.com.

 Please note that, by default, we will travel from San Jose to Golfo Dulce by ground transfer.
 However, we will be flying back to San Jose at the end of the trip (unless stated otherwise in your trip itinerary).
-While there are no luggage limitations for the ground transfer, there are for the domestic flight on itinerary day 7.
-The luggage limitations for Sansa Airlines (the domestic airline) are one piece of checked luggage of a maximum of 18.1 kg (40 pounds) and one personal item of up to 4.5 kg (10 pounds).
+While there are no luggage limitations for the ground transfer, there are for the domestic flight on day 9 of the itinerary.
+The luggage limitations for Sansa Airlines (the domestic airline) are one piece of checked luggage with a maximum weight of 18.1 kg (40 pounds) and one personal item weighing up to 4.5 kg (10 pounds).